New-HavenWotLK/AzerothCore-lua-MultiVendor/README.md

 [CREDITS]:

-LuaEngine change for TrinityCore got cherrypicked from Noisiver's pullreqeust which was for the mod-eluna for AzerothCore Thanks to the LuaEngine maintainer and the team of...
+LuaEngine change for TrinityCore got cherrypicked from Noisiver's pullreqeust which was for the mod-eluna for AzerothCore.

+Thanks to the LuaEngine maintainer and the team of...
 AzerothCore as well as TrinityCore and Mangos... without them none of all these would be even possible! <3